Seasonal Jobs at the Internal Revenue Service

 What Experience Is Required?

-While a high school diploma is required for seasonal IRS jobs is required, experience is not.
-The IRS provides all the necessary training to new hires.
+A high school diploma is required for seasonal IRS jobs, but experience is not.
+The IRS provides all necessary training to new hires.
 Many seasonal employees come back year after year.

 What Is the Application Process?

 The IRS typically posts seasonal jobs in the fall for the next tax season.
-This gives the IRS the time to complete the hiring process and train new hires.
-This way, seasonal workers will be ready to tackle their duties when business picks up.
+This gives the IRS the time to complete the hiring process and train new hires so seasonal workers will be ready to tackle their duties when business picks up.

-Applicants must use the federal government’s job application portal USAJobs to apply for open positions.
-All federal agencies use USAJobs, so the process applicants go through for a seasonal IRS job is the same as any other federal job.
+Applicants must use the federal government’s job application portal at USAJobs to apply for open positions.
+All federal agencies use USAJobs, so the process that applicants go through for a seasonal IRS job is the same as that for any other federal job.

-USAJobs allows applicants to track the status of submitted applications.
+USAJobs allows applicants to track the status of their submitted applications.
 Agency human resources professionals have incentives to keep applicants informed through the portal.
-Instead of calling the agency HR office every few days to check on an application’s status, applicants can log into USAJobs and get the latest information.
+Applicants can log into USAJobs and get the latest information instead of calling the agency HR office every few days to check on an application’s status.